 ABA Myth #2: The 40-hour RBT course certificate expires after 6 months or 1 year

-Many people seem to think that if you don’t apply for the RBT exam within 6 months (some also claim 1 year) after completing the 40-hour course, you’ll need to retake it.
+Many people seem to think that if you don’t apply for the RBT exam within 6 months (some also claim 1 year) after completing the 40-hour RBT course, you’ll need to retake it.
 Over the last few years, I have reviewed the RBT Handbook in depth dozens of times while creating study materials, writing articles, and seeking answers to guide and support BTs.
 Nowhere in the handbook does the BACB place a timeline for when the 40-hour course must have been completed.
 There ARE a few timelines the handbook specifies that I believe this confusion may stem from.

 These include: